metal3d/katenary/doc/docs/labels.md

 katenary.io/volume-from          : specifies that the volumes to be mounted from the given service (yaml style) katenary.io/empty-dirs           : specifies that the given volume names should be "emptyDir" instead of
                                    persistentVolumeClaim (coma separated)
+katenary.io/dependency           : specifies that the given service is actually a Helm Dependency (yaml style)
+                                   The form is the following:
+                                   - name: name of the dependency
+                                     version: version of the dependency
+                                     repository: repository of the dependency
+                                     alias: alias of the dependency (optional)
+                                     config: config of the dependency (map, optional)
+                                       environment: map for environment
-katenary.io/crontabs             : specifies a cronjobs to create (yaml style, array) - this will create a
-                                   cronjob, a service account, a role and a rolebinding to start the command with "kubectl" The form is the following:
+                                       serviceName: the service name as defined in the chart that replace the current service name (default to the compose service name) katenary.io/crontabs             : specifies a cronjobs to create (yaml style, array) - this will create a cronjob, a service account, a role and a rolebinding to start the command with "kubectl" The form is the following: